syncfusion/blazor-docs/src/notifications/toast/style.md

----
-title: "Blazor Toast Notification | CSS Structure"
-component: "Toast"
-description: "This section explains the details of the CSS structures in the Blazor toast notification."
----

 # CSS structures

 The following content provides the exact CSS structure that can be used to modify the control's appearance based on the user preference.